facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 as well: `#!md <https://www.link.com>`.
 If enabled, repository link shortening will be applied to the the angle bracketed auto-link format as well.

-!!! tip "SaneHeaders"
+/// tip | SaneHeaders
 It is also recommended to use [SaneHeaders](./saneheaders.md) when using MagicLink to avoid problems when specifying a repository bug (using the syntax `#1`) at the start of a line.
 Python Markdown, by default, will treat `#1` as a header if detected at the start of a line without SaneHeaders.
+///

 The MagicLink extension can be included in Python Markdown by using the following: